Psalm 132

 Notes

-The second half of the psalm mirrors the first but now speaks from God's perspective rather than the worshippers'.
+The second half of the psalm mirrors the first but now speaks from God's perspective rather than the congregation's.
 Just as David sought a dwelling for God (vv.
 1–5), now God declares his own sovereign choice: בָּחַר יְהוָה בְּצִיּוֹן אִוָּהּ לְמוֹשָׁב לוֹ — "the LORD has chosen Zion; he has desired it for his dwelling."
 Two verbs express the intensity of divine election: בָּחַר ("to choose, select") and אָוָה ("to desire, long for").
 God did not merely settle on Zion as a practical arrangement — he desired it.
 The same verb אִוִּתִיהָ appears again in verse 14: "for I have desired it."
 This is covenant language of divine longing, parallel to the language used of Israel as a whole (Deuteronomy 7:6).

 Verse 14 declares Zion as מְנוּחָתִי עֲדֵי עַד — "my resting place forever and ever."
 The phrase עֲדֵי עַד is an intensified form of "forever," emphasizing the absolute permanence of the choice.
 What David called a מָקוֹם ("place") God now calls a מְנוּחָה — a place of rest, resonant with the Sabbath theology of Genesis 2:2 and the promised-land rest of Deuteronomy 12:9.
 For God to "rest" in Zion is not to cease from activity but to take up settled, covenant residence — to be at home among his people.

-Verse 15 uses a striking grammatical intensification: צֵידָהּ בָּרֵךְ אֲבָרֵךְ — "her provisions I will surely bless."
-The infinitive absolute בָּרֵךְ before the finite verb אֲבָרֵךְ creates an emphatic intensification — "I will bless and bless," conveying the certainty and fullness of the blessing.
+Verse 15 deploys the infinitive absolute for emphasis: צֵידָהּ בָּרֵךְ אֲבָרֵךְ — literally "blessing I will bless her provisions," rendered "I will surely bless."
+Placing בָּרֵךְ before the finite אֲבָרֵךְ — the same verb doubled — conveys the certainty and fullness of the blessing, something like "I will bless and bless again."
 The objects of this blessing are especially the poor: אֶבְיוֹנֶיהָ אַשְׂבִּיעַ לָחֶם — "her poor I will satisfy with bread."
 The אֶבְיוֹן ("poor, destitute one") is the one who has nothing — and God's first specific promise for Zion is their satiation.
 This anticipates the beatitudes (Matthew 5:3, Luke 6:20) and Mary's Magnificat (Luke 1:53).

-Verse 17 contains the psalm's most concentrated Messianic image: שָׁם אַצְמִיחַ קֶרֶן לְדָוִד — "there I will cause a horn to sprout for David."
+Verse 17 contains the psalm's central Messianic image: שָׁם אַצְמִיחַ קֶרֶן לְדָוִד — "there I will cause a horn to sprout for David."
 The verb אַצְמִיחַ is the Hiphil of צָמַח ("to sprout, grow") — an agricultural metaphor for organic, divinely-caused emergence.
 The קֶרֶן ("horn") is a standard biblical symbol for power and dignity, especially royal power (cf. 1 Samuel 2:1, Psalm 89:17, Daniel 7:24).
 The image of a horn sprouting connects directly to the prophetic title for the Messiah: צֶמַח — "the Branch" or "the Sprout" — used in Jeremiah 23:5, Jeremiah 33:15, Zechariah 3:8, and Zechariah 6:12 for the coming Davidic king.

 The second half of verse 17 introduces the נֵר — "lamp" — as a symbol for the Davidic dynasty. עָרַכְתִּי נֵר לִמְשִׁיחִי — "I have set a lamp in order for my anointed one."
 To "prepare a lamp" is to ensure a light will not go out — it is a promise of dynastic continuity.
 This lamp imagery appears elsewhere in connection with David: 2 Samuel 21:17 ("you shall not go to battle with us, lest you extinguish the lamp of Israel"), 1 Kings 11:36 ("that David my servant may always have a lamp before me in Jerusalem"), and 2 Kings 8:19 ("he promised to give a lamp to him and his sons forever").
 The lamp is the opposite of extinction — it is the perpetual, tended flame of David's line.